Chapter 24:

 “So do you also run a tavern?”
 I asked; I remembered Niels had called his drink ‘non-alchemical,’ not ‘non-alcoholic.’

 “No.” Elisa replied.
 “I conduct more practical alchemy; the kind of stuff that people need in their daily lives.
-But I also sell potions intended for adventurers and monster hunters to use.
-Like healing potions.”
+I also sell potions intended for use by adventurers and monster hunters, like healing potions.”

 “What about you?”
 Elisa pointed at me with her free hand as she nibbled on her meat.
 “Why are you tagging along to head to the Wizards Council?”